-It is recommended to:
+It is recommended to :

-- · Check and add the engine crankcase oil every day (Depending on application). - Replace the diesel engine oil filter every 250 hours. - Remove the oil pan drain plug to drain old oil after the truck has been in operation and the engine (oil) is operating temperature.
+- · Check and add the engine oil every day. - \cdot Change and replace the engine oil and oil filter every 500 hours. - Remove the oil pan drain plug to drain old oil after the truck has been in operation and the engine (oil) is operating temperature.

-▲ Engine oil at operating temperature is hot and can cause burns.
+A Engine oil at operating temperature is hot and can cause burns.
 Beware of splashing oil.

-- · Carefully check for leaks after changing oil and installing new filter. - The time interval for changing engine oil depends upon your application and operating conditions.
+- \cdot Carefully check for leaks after changing oil and installing new filter. - The time interval for changing engine oil depends upon your application and operating conditions.
 To determine the correct schedule for your truck, it is suggested that you periodically submit engine oil samples to a commercial laboratory for analysis of the condition of the oil.

-OIL PERFORMANCE DESIGNATION: To help achieve proper engine performance and durability, use only engine lubricating oils of the proper quality.
-For diesel engines, HYUNDAI recommends that you use motor oil that meets API CH4, SAE 10W-30.
+OIL PERFORMANCE DESIGNATION : To help achieve proper engine performance and durability, use only engine lubricating oils of the proper quality.
+For diesel engines, HYUNDAI recommends that you use motor oil that meets API CH4 and SAE 10W-30.